 "small entity" means an entity that employs 50 or fewer employees or that is a university, but does not include an entity that is controlled directly or indirectly by an entity, other than a university, that employs more than 50 employees.

 Checklist of Requirements :

-- shall contain a statement to the effect that the person believes that, at the time of the request for re-examination, they are a small entity;
+- must contain a statement to the effect that the person believes that, the small entity status, in accordance with section 122(3), is met with respect of that request;

-- shall be signed by the person or by a patent agent appointed by that person; and
+- must be signed by the person or by a patent agent appointed in respect of that request; and

-- shall indicate the name of the person and, if applicable, the name of the patent agent signing the declaration.
+- must indicate the name of the person requesting re-examination and, if applicable, the name of the patent agent signing the declaration.